RS

 I build software that closes the gap between sensor data and robot action.

-Before university I built autonomous systems in Science Olympiad: an RC car with PID control and CAN bus firmware in C++ on Arduino.
-That experience with real hardware under real conditions shapes how I approach every system I build now: it has to work on the device, not just in simulation.
+Before university, Science Olympiad: an autonomous RC car with PID control and CAN bus firmware in C++ on Arduino.
+That hardware-first instinct shapes everything I build now.
+It has to work on the device, not just in simulation.

 Focus Areas